 The chinchilla cage should be kept high, on a table or counter, as they don’t like being looked down on.
 This is a scary situation for them.
 That is part of why I love the tall cage my daughter selected for our chinchilla.

 Chinchillas overheat easily so it is best to keep them in an area that stays between 60 and 70 degrees.
-They can’t survive in temperatures over 80 degrees or below 50 degrees.
 Direct sunlight can cause them to get overheated and suffer from heatstroke.
 For this reason it is a good idea to keep their cage out of the sun.

 What does a chinchilla eat anyway?
 A well-balanced diet includes high-quality chinchilla food pellets with limited amounts of fruits and vegetables.
 They also need access to Timothy hay at all times and clean, filtered, chlorine-free water should be provided in a rodent glass water bottle and changed daily.

 Our chinchilla does not like fresh fruit or veggies (maybe because he never had them for the first years of his life) but he does like dried fruit and veggie chinchilla treats from the pet store.
 We give him a total of 1 or 2 fruit and/or veggie treats a day.
 A proper diet is important the health small animals.
 This seems obvious but avoid chocolate, caffeine, sugar, and high-fat treats as these can lead to serious medical problems.

 Chinchillas Are Self Grooming